vrchatapi/vrchatapi.github.io/docs/README.md

 ## Authentication

-Most of the APIs require you to be authenticated, the authentication is done pretty easily, using the Basic Authentication header.
+Most of the APIs require you to be authenticated.

+There are two ways to authenticate

+1) Send the  Authorization header with Basic authentication
+2) After calling the login send a cookie named `auth` with your `authToken`

+The second option is probably more recommended

 ## Client API Key

 Every API requires you to give a special API key.
 To get it simply call the Remote Config endpoint (read here <INSERT LINK>)

+?> Last Known key is `JlE5Jldo5Jibnk5O5hTx6XVqsJu4WJ26`